That dollar amount results from a 25.1% upturn from $106.9 billion five years earlier during 2020.

 Below are exports from Denmark that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Denmark’s goods trail Danish importer spending on foreign products.

-Denmark has highly negative net exports and therefore deep international trade deficits under the vehicles category notably for cars, trucks, trailers, tractors and even bicycles.
+Denmark has highly negative net exports and therefore deep international trade deficits under the vehicles category historically for cars, trucks, trailers, tractors and even bicycles.

 These cashflow deficiencies clearly indicate Denmark’s competitive disadvantages in the international vehicles market, but also represent key opportunities for Denmark to improve its position in the global economy through focused innovations on alternative transportation means.